atanas-bitrise/Bitrise-iOS-Sample/README.md

 ## Bitrise Setup

 Change so that I can make a pull request.
+Will it trigger another review upon changing?

 Create a new project in Bitrise using this repo as you normally would.
 Use the `bitrise.yml` from the repo to define your workflows.